Do you have to be Catholic or meet other requirements?

 Will I have health insurance?

 Yes.
 We provide health insurance once you have arrived in your mission region.
 Because the health insurance applies only while you are overseas, you will need to extend your current health insurance to cover you while you are in Orientation.
 Retirees on Medicare and others who have access to ongoing U.S. health insurance are strongly encouraged to keep their policies active so that they will be covered during times they are in the U.S. and will have no gap in coverage after they leave.

 What are the living arrangements for lay missioners overseas?

-Once you are assigned to a particular country, the Regional Director for the assigned country begins preparations for your arrival.
-Single people might share a house or apartment with other single MKLM missioners; couples and families usually have a small house or apartment.
+Once you are assigned to a particular country, the Regional Director for the assigned country begins preparations for your arrival, and the region will work on plans for your accommodations.
+Single people might share a house or apartment with other single missioners; couples and families usually have a small house or apartment.

 Will I be assigned to a specific ministry, or will I find my own?

 Your placement to a particular country will largely be based on where we think there will be ministry options for how you might use your skills.
 Once you arrive in your mission country, the regional team will guide you in exploring those options and getting started in one.
 They will continue to accompany and support you as you do your work.